lzyjo/Glacialalgae_Object-detection---Online/notes.md

 4. python debug console
 read u aout it... may be able to use... may be able to save lots of time
 >>>>>>> Stashed changes

+5. include vs not include images with no objects?